informaticaucm/surge-preview/README.md

 - `dist`: dist folder deployed to [surge.sh](https://surge.sh/).
 - `failOnError`: Set `failed` if a deployment throws error, defaults to `false`.
 - `teardown`: Determines if the preview instance will be torn down on PR close, defaults to `false`.
+- `suffix`: Suffix to be added to the preview URL, defaults to empty string.
+Can be use to avoid site preview enumeration.

 ### Outputs